rankingdigitalrights/index2018/app/report/appendix/index.md

 - Figure 4.
 Comprehensiveness of human rights impact assessments (G4)

 - Figure 5.
-How transparent are companies are about their internal security measures (P13-P15)?
+How transparent are companies about their internal security measures (P13-P15)?

 - Figure 6.
 How transparent are companies about policies for responding to data breaches (P15)?

-- Figure 7: How transparent are companies are about their security oversight processes (P13)?
+- Figure 7: How transparent are companies about their security oversight processes (P13)?

 - Figure 8.
 How transparent are companies about their policies for addressing security vulnerabilities (P14)?